-The high concentration of platelets released TGF- $\beta$ 1 which inhibits monocyte TNF- $\alpha$ expression and release while promoting further TGF- $\beta$ 1 expression.
-It also suppresses pro-inflammatory cytokine production by inhibiting macrophage and Th1 cell activity by blocking the actions of IL-1, IL-2, IL-6, and TNF- $\alpha$ .
-TGF- $\beta$ 1 also reduces pain by exerting a prolonged anti-inflammatory effect on microglia/macrophages, inhibiting the production of microglia ROS during their activation or reactivation and activating antioxidant response elements (AREs).
-In addition, plate-let-released factors convert macrophages from a pro- to an anti-inflammatory phenotype while blocking macrophage production of NO, which is involved in the final common neuropathic pain pathway.
+The high concentration of platelets released TGF- β 1155 which inhibits monocyte TNF- α expression and release156 while promoting further TGF- β 1 expression.157 It also suppresses pro-inflammatory cytokine production by inhibiting macrophage and Th1 cell activity by blocking the actions of IL-1, IL-2, IL-6, and TNF- α .133 TGF- β 1 also reduces pain by exerting a prolonged anti-inflammatory effect on microglia/macrophages,158 inhibiting the production of microglia ROS during their activation or reactivation159 and activating antioxidant response elements (AREs).160 In addition, plate-let-released factors convert macrophages from a pro- to an anti-inflammatory phenotype146 while blocking macrophage production of NO,152 which is involved in the final common neuropathic pain pathway.161

-Platelet-released IL-10 reduces inflammation and pain by down-regulating the expression of genes for pro-inflammatory cytokines, blocking the receptors for the pro-inflammatory cytokines, up-regulating the release of endogenous anti-inflammatory cytokines,130 and inducing the expression and release of the anti-inflammatory mediator IL-1ra6.131 However, its efficacy is short-lived.
-While in rats, shortterm pain relief is induced by the viral induction of IL-10, long-term pain reduction is achieved by intrathecal administration of non-viral IL-10-induced gene therapy, which reduces the expression of the pro-inflammatory mediators IL-1 and TNF.
-While promising, such gene therapy is not yet permitted clinically.
+Platelet-released IL-10 reduces inflammation and pain by down-regulating the expression of genes for pro-inflammatory cytokines,128 blocking the receptors for the pro-inflammatory cytokines,129 up-regulating the release of endogenous anti-inflammatory cytokines,130 and inducing the expression and release of the anti-inflammatory mediator IL-1ra6.131 However, its efficacy is short-lived.127 While in rats, shortterm pain relief is induced by the viral induction of IL-10,138 long-term pain reduction is achieved by intrathecal administration of non-viral IL-10-induced gene therapy,139 which reduces the expression of the pro-inflammatory mediators IL-1 and TNF.137 While promising, such gene therapy is not yet permitted clinically.
 However, although the analgesic efficacy of IL-10 alone is generally short-lived, long-term pain reduction/elimination may be possible when it acts synergistically with other factors.
-Thus, platelets provide a potentially ideal physiological cocktail of such factors.
+Thus, platelets provide a potentially ideal physiological cocktail of such factors.162

-While the application of PRP induces the long-term transition of chronic pro-inflammatory sites to permanent antiinflammatory sites, platelet-released factors also trigger all the cellular and molecular changes required to induce that wound healing and long-term pain elimination.
-These capabilities suggest that applying PRP may induce long-term reduction/elimination of PLP via the synergistic actions of platelet-released factors.
-Although studies are required to test the efficacy of PRP in reducing/eliminating PLP, the long-term pain relief provided by PRP suggests it is via the sequential/ simultaneous actions of multiple platelet-released factors.
+While the application of PRP induces the long-term transition of chronic pro-inflammatory sites to permanent antiinflammatory sites,133 platelet-released factors also trigger all the cellular and molecular changes required to induce that wound healing and long-term pain elimination.145 These capabilities suggest that applying PRP may induce long-term reduction/elimination of PLP via the synergistic actions of platelet-released factors.145 Although studies are required to test the efficacy of PRP in reducing/eliminating PLP, the long-term pain relief provided by PRP suggests it is via the sequential/ simultaneous actions of multiple platelet-released factors.145 reduction, none induce a long-term effect, and therefore, novel effective techniques are required.
+This review discusses the efficacies and limitations of techniques presently used to reduce PLP.
+It concludes with a discussion of studies showing that novel application techniques of PRP can induce the permanent reduction/elimination of chronic neuropathic pain and may induce similar influences on PLP.